Wanamaker, Indiana: Post Office namesake

 The Gallaudet post office was established on January 30, 1854.
 For many years mail was brought by carrier from Gallaudet to New Bethel.
 In 1889, a post office was established in Sutherland's Store in New Bethel.
 The office was named Wanamaker instead of New Bethel because there was already a post office in Indiana called Bethel.
-The post office was named after John Wanamaker, who was United States Postmaster General at the time.
+The post office was named after John Wanamaker, who was the United States Postmaster General at the time.
 The name Wanamaker over time became synonymous with the town of New Bethel.
-In 1914, after the store burned, the post office was moved across the street to a general store and an interurban ticket office.
+In 1914, after the store burned, the post office was moved across the street to a general store and interurban ticket office.
 In 1920, the post office once again moved to a new building at the location were the Sutherland Store had burned.
 On July 1, 1943, the post office advanced to Third Class office, and on July 1, 1952, it advanced to Second Class office.
 On May 1, 1960, it was made a branch of the Indianapolis Post Office.
 A new postal facility was built in 1965 with the dedication ceremony held March 13, 1965.

 For many years, highway signs bore both the names New Bethel and Wanamaker.
 The name Wanamaker came to be accepted as the predominant local name for businesses, churches, and schools in the community.
 In the 1960s, the town's name was officially changed to Wanamaker after multiple proposals had been rejected by the Indiana Board of Geographic Names.